 It's relatively common for dogs to be affected by one or more external parasites.
 These tiny critters live on or in your dog's skin and can cause a lot of irritation and itching.
-Here are two of the most common skin parasites:

-- Yeast Infection: Malassezia Dermatitis is a fungal infection caused by an overgrowth of the body's normal yeast.
+- Yeast infection: Malassezia dermatitis is a fungal infection caused by an overgrowth of the body's normal yeast.
 Yeast infections may also be secondary to allergies.

 - Ringworm: Despite its name, this is not an actual worm.
-It's actually a contagious fungal infection that can affect pets and humans.
+It's a contagious fungal infection that can affect pets and humans.
 Ringworm causes round patches of itchy skin and hair loss.

 Canine Atopic Dermatitis